 7: No more fire-fightingInstead of getting all the application teams in one room, only bring in who is needed.
 Effective APM tools will point you to the pain point and allow only the required personnel to troubleshoot and fix the issue.
 This allows the workforce to continue focusing on other projects and taking on new responsibilities, with ‘firefighting’ handled by junior staff.

 With any solution, you need alerting capabilities along with some kind of ticket tracking system.
 Proper alerting decreases the need to have people physically watching the system.
 And, ticket tracking can help you determine if you are moving in the right direction (decreased incidents and user complaints).
 Tracking is also important for identifying re-occurring problems that need addressing.

-Some example of alerting/notification include Email, Central dashboards for NOC and/or Administrators, and Integration into Service Now (Ticket tracking).
+Some examples of alerting/notification include Email, Central dashboards for NOC and/or Administrators, and Integration into Service Now (Ticket tracking).

 Tools like Dynatrace give IT the ability to watch transactions through the actual code running on the server.
 IT can create “Business Transactions” and start baselining response times on all requests coming into each and every single server.
 This type of monitoring provides the ability to isolate slow DB (or bad SQL) calls, show where the code can be tightened up or needs to be adjusted, how many different systems are involved in a single transaction, which server is having slow performance compared to the others, and how many users are being affected.
 IT now has the ability to start monitoring middleware, infrastructure and code base from a single spot while also giving us the ability to start tracking Revenue vs Performance.
-The following screenshot is just one of the example taken from a recent blog on Stopping Technical Debt showing the value of having full end-to-end visibility with APM.
+The following screenshot is showing the value of having full end-to-end visibility with APM.